SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

       value: "YES"
 ```

-For a production environment, you might instead have:
+For a production environment, we might have instead:

 ```yaml
 worker: